A Chronicle of the

 On the third Tuesday of February Vardon was paired up against Ben Nicholls, at Ormond, Florida.
 Nicholls was victories in the 36 hole match, five up and four to play.
 It was one of Vardon’s few losses during his tour of the United States, but he would lose again to Nicholls later in the year.
 One reason for the upset may have been that the golf course was in poor condition and quite substandard.
 Only a few days before Vardon had defeated Willie Smith, the U.S. Open title holder, two down at St. Augustine where the course was of much better condition.

 On Saturday April 21 Vardon was in Philadelphia for a scheduled exhibition at the Philadelphia Country Club.
-Vardon had thought that he would be opposed by Ben Nicholls, who had been the Philadelphia Country Club professional when he had been defeated by Nicholls at Ormond in February, but Nicholls was now in Boston, working with his brother Gil in a golf shop business.
+Vardon had thought that he would be opposed by Ben Nicholls, who he had lost to in Florida, but Nicholls was now in Boston, working with his brother Gil in a business making golf clubs and selling golf equipment.
 Vardon’s fee, which was usually $250, was paid by the six member clubs of the Golf Association of Philadelphia.
 Each club paid a portion of the fee based on the number of members in the club.
-The Philadelphia Country Club’s course was selected for the match with the first round beginning at 11 a.m. and the second round commencing at 3 p.m.
+The Philadelphia Country Club’s course was selected for the match with the first round beginning at 11am and the second round commencing at 3pm.
 As was usual at most stops on the tour Vardon took on two of the better local players competing against their better-ball score for 36 holes.
 Vardon’s opponents that day were Harry Gullane, who was now the professional at the Philadelphia Cricket Club, and William “Willie” Thomson, professional at the Huntingdon Valley Country Club.
 Gullane out drove Vardon most of the time and performed quite well but his partner, who was usually very reliable had an off day.
 In spite of that the local professionals led by three holes when they went to lunch and were still two-up with four holes to play in the afternoon.
-Vardon finished like the champion that he was as he holed two sizable putts the 16th and 17th greens to take a one-up lead, which he held to the finish.
+Vardon finished like the champion that he was as he holed two sizable putts on the 16th and 17th greens to take a one-up lead, which he held to the finish.

 At the Chicago Golf Club in early October the great English professional Harry Vardon added to his record by winning the U.S. Open on his first visit to America.
 He finished two strokes ahead of his fellow countryman J.H.
 Taylor (315), who finished seven strokes ahead of the third place pro, David Bell (322).
 Laurie Auchterlonie (327) finished fourth.
 Vardon’s rounds were 79, 78, 76 and 80 for 313.
 There were 60 entries.
 First prize was $200 and the total purse was $800.
 George Low, Sr. (331) played well again finishing sixth.
 Harry Gullane (352), who had been the professional at the Philadelphia Cricket Club that year and was now in Pittsburgh laying out a course for the Pittsburgh Golf Club, finished 24th and the new Philadelphia Country Club head professional James L. Hutchison (358) finished 32nd.
 John Reid withdrew after the third round and William “Willie” Thomson withdrew after the second round.
 An American golf company was so sure that Vardon and Taylor would finish first and second it put up prize money for the professionals employed in the United States to compete for equal to what the USGA was paying out.
 This meant that an American pro could finish third and win more than Vardon did.
 The USGA wasn’t happy about this but the company had advertised this nationwide and a number of professionals had entered only because of the second purse.
 David Bell received two checks and the golf company also gave him a gold medal, similar to the one that Vardon won.